Relaxed Limit on Business Interest Deductions

 Unless a partner elects otherwise, 50% of carried-over partnership business interest expense from 2019 is deductible in the partner’s 2020 tax year without regard to the business interest expense limitation rules.
 The remaining 50% is subject to the normal limitation rules, calculated at the partner level, for carried-over partnership business interest expense.
 Like other businesses, partnerships can elect to use 2019 ATI to calculate the 2020 ATI limitation.

 Help is available

 As you can see, the business interest expense limitation rules are complicated.
 The temporarily relaxed limitations can allow affected businesses to reduce their federal tax liabilities for 2019 and 2020.
 However, for partnerships and partners, limitation rules are relaxed only for 2020.
 Your tax advisor can help your business take advantage of the relaxed rules for business interest expense deductions and benefit from other tax relief measures made available by the CARES Act.

-For more information or help, please call us at 404-874-6244 or fill in the form below and someone will be in touch.
+For more information or help, please call us at 404-874-6244 or complete our contact form and someone will be in touch.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR

 Subscribe to our newsletters to get inside access to timely news, trends and insights from Smith + Howard.